crooy/About/leefregels.md

   3. I take care of my family
   4. I will maintain a clean and organized home, with groceries for at least 3 out of 5 workdays every week.
       At bedtime the table will be empty, and the kitchen will be clean.
+  5. the local-home-improvement-store is for last minute stuff, planned work is well specified and everything (plus spare) is ordered specifically online.

 Professional: